WELCOME TO STMPG!

 Typical Day Schedule

-Every day the children participate in various enrichment classes that may include yoga, science, music, art, woodworking, library and Spanish.
+Each day the children participate in various enrichment classes that may include yoga, science, music, art, woodworking, library and Spanish.
 Each of the disciplines is taught by a specialist teacher.
 The school is located close to Central Park and many museums, allowing for visits to enhance the curriculum.

 The art program at STMPG is designed to foster the inherent creativity children are born with.
 The children are led in activities that engage and grow their problem solving skills.
 The goal is to have students leave STMPG with a broadened, more creative mind.
 Activities are designed for open-ended outcomes so that children encounter projects that can be resolved with their individual solution.
 Activities are enriching and satisfying for a whole range of work styles and abilities.
 Each child concludes with work over which they feel ownership and pride, regardless of individual skill level.